Extended School Year (ESY)

 - ESY services are provided related to the specific area with data showing a student's mastery of the skill followed by regression and lengthy recoupment after a period of non-instruction.

 - Transportation is available.
-Please make a decision with the parent in April and document transportation for ESY as a related service, if needed.
+Please make a decision with the parent in April and document transportation for ESY as a related service, if needed (must already be a related service on the student's current IEP)

 - Type: Include team’s suggestions about skill/sub-skill, grouping & delivery method.